FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

-\item This item follows from \cite[pp. 201]{GlobalFN} and \cite[formula (3.2.29)]{fitzhughbook}. \end{enumerate} \end{proof}
+\item This item follows from \cite[pp. 201]{GlobalFN} and \cite[Formula (3.2.29)]{fitzhughbook}. \end{enumerate} \end{proof}

-\begin{rem} Numerically, we may observe that the non-degenerate Hopf bifurcation of items (3) and (5) of Theorem \ref{th:main1} are, respectively, subcritical and supercritical.
-The bifurcation $T_H^1$ yields a stable periodic solution, say $C^s$, and $T_H^{2,3}$ generates two unstable and $\kappa$--symmetric periodic solutions -- confirm on Table \ref{QA} of Appendix. \end{rem}
+\begin{rem} Numerically, we may observe that the non-degenerate Hopf bifurcation of items (3) and (5) of Theorem \ref{th:main1} are, respectively, supercritical and subcritical.
+The bifurcation $T_H^1$ yields a stable periodic solution, say $C^s$, and $T_H^{2,3}$ generates two unstable and $\kappa$--symmetric periodic solutions -- confirm on Table \ref{QA} of Appendix.\\ \end{rem}